 - freeing the individual from responsibilities in the Meeting;

-- practical and financial support, e.g. child care, postage, travel costs;
+- practical and financial support, e.g. child care, travel costs;

 - providing an income for a period so that the Friend may work full-time on the concern.

-If a Friend under concern needs to travel outside the area of the Meeting (usually the Monthly Meeting) which supported the concern, the Meeting may supply a 'travelling minute'; this introduces the Friend, outlines the concern, and expresses the Meeting's support.
+If a Friend under concern needs to travel outside the area of the Monthly Meeting which supported the concern, the Meeting minutes at its Meeting for Worship for Business a 'travelling minute'; this introduces the Friend, outlines the concern, and expresses the Meeting's support.
 This minute is presented by the Friend to other Meetings visited, and is usually endorsed by the clerk or other representative, with greetings, and is presented to the home Meeting on return.

-Such a travelling minute, offered specifically for a journey under concern, should be distinguished from a simple 'letter of introduction' which a Meeting can give to any member or attender who is travelling for whatever reason and expecting to make contact with Friends elsewhere.
+Such a travelling minute, offered specifically for a journey under concern, is different from a simple 'letter of introduction' which a Meeting can give to any Member or Attender who is travelling for whatever reason and expecting to make contact with Friends elsewhere (4.2.3 c).

 An individual Friend who feels ready to lay down a concern may wish to ask for the help of the Meeting in the decision; it may be that it is time for the concern to end, or that there may be others who are prepared to take it up.

 The promptings of love and truth in the hearts and minds of early Friends convinced them that they should live in simple discipleship.
-Their understanding of the teachings of Jesus, combined with their experience of divine guidance, led to certain principles, which are held as 'testimonies'.
-(See also 2.4.10 )
+Their understanding of the teachings of Jesus, combined with their experience of divine guidance, led to certain ways of living, which are held as 'testimonies'.

 2.4.2 Religious practice

-From this arise the following distinctive features of Quakerism:
+From this arise the following distinctive features of Quaker religious life:

 - a simple, non-hierarchical structure without ordained clergy;

-- universal ministry — worship is open to contributions from anyone who is led, since we recognise that each has gifts to offer (see also 2.1.1-2.1.14 );
+- universal ministry — worship and service are open to contributions from anyone who is led, since we recognise that each has gifts to offer (2.1.1- 2.1.17);

 - refusal to bind one another to creeds and dogma;

-Each person has value and dignity, and is precious to God.
+Each person has value and dignity, and is precious to God, however understood.
 On this basis Quakers work for equality in all areas of social, cultural, legal, political and economic life, rejecting artificial distinctions of race or social status.
-We try to treat all people on a basis of equality; we prefer to address people by their names without titles.
+For true equality we are called to honour our commitment to Te Tiriti, and to recognise that equality can require special action to restore the rights of indigenous peoples, minorities, and other groups who are prevented by social and economic forces from full social participation.
+We try to treat all people on a basis of equality, preferring to address and to be addressed by names without titles.

-Moderate living avoids over-indulgence and slavery to fashion; it requires a responsible attitude to alcohol and drugs of any kind.
+Outward simplicity does not require a strict formula, but influences our choices of purchases, activities and life-style.
+Moderate living avoids over-indulgence and devotion to what is fashionable; it requires a responsible attitude to alcohol and drugs of any kind.

 Simplicity has its own beauty.
-It does not exclude artistic creativity, which is a deep human need, and can be an expression of the divine.
+Artistic creativity can feed a deep human need, and be an expression of the divine.

-Friends seek for an inner stillness in worship and in personal spiritual life, and a simplicity which lets go of inessential commitments in order to be truly centred.
+Inner simplicity Friends seek for an inner stillness in worship and in personal spiritual life, and a simplicity which lets go of inessential commitments and activity in order to be truly centred.

 Quakers aim to be honest and straightforward in speech and in all our dealings.
 We try to honour our financial responsibilities, as family members and as citizens.

-The efforts of Friends in many places to promote racial harmony and reconciliation can be seen as products of the testimonies to equality and peace.
-In the post-colonial setting of Aotearoa/New Zealand, Quaker Meetings try to educate themselves on the racial and cultural issues that arise in a population with a variety of ethnic backgrounds.
+The efforts of Friends in many places to promote racial justice and reconciliation can be seen as integral to the testimonies to equality and peace.